bemusic/bemuse/docs/users/bms-support.rst

 -  BGA is not supported yet.
 -  Free-zone not supported.
--  Invisible objects not supported.
+-  Invisible objects `not yet <https://github.com/bemusic/bemuse/issues/186>`_ supported.

 **BML**